minitu/academic-kickstart/content/publication/sc17/index.md

 publication: In *Supercomputing*
 publication_short: In *SC*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+abstract:  An increasing number of applications utilize GPUs to accelerate computation, with MPI responsible for communication in distributed environments.
+Existing performance models only focus on either modeling GPU kernels or MPI communication; few that do model the entire application are often too specialized for a single application and require extensive input from the programmer.

+To be able to quickly model different types of distributed GPU applications, we propose a profiling-based methodology for creating performance models.
+We build upon the roofline performance model for GPU kernels and analytical models for MPI communication, with a significant reduction in profiling time.
+We also develop a benchmark to model 3D halo exchange that occurs in many scientific applications.
+Our proposed model for the main iteration loops of MiniFE achieves 6-7% prediction error on LLNL Lassen and 1-2% error on PSC Bridges, with minimal code inspection required to model MPI communication.Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.
 Sed ac faucibus dolor, scelerisque sollicitudin nisi.
 Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
 Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
 Sed ac tempus magna.
 Proin in dui enim.
 Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
 Vestibulum sit amet erat at nulla eleifend gravida.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes